GLP (Good Laboratory Practice) | How To Implement

 9. Storage and achieving: There should be a separate room to store all the documents like SOPs, STPs, protocols, reports and raw data.
 Storage should be done using SOP.

-10. Equipments: All equipment used laboratory study and generating data must be in working condition and have history files and SOPs (operational and calibrational).
+10. Analytical Techniques/Equipments: All equipment used laboratory study and generating data must be in working condition and have history files and SOPs (operational and calibrational).
 Calibration should be done as per calibration plan or after any break down (as mentioned in the SOP)

 11. Protocol and GLP: Activities like validation, tech transfer should be conducted as per defined and pre-approved SOP